-Metric Workforce Metrics - for the following three workforce metrics, compare the data for both Disabled and non-disabled staff.
-1 Percentages of staff in each of the AfC pay-bands or medical and dental subgroups and very senior managers (including Executive Board members) 2 compared with the percentage of staff in the overall workforce.
-The relative likelihood of non-disabled staff compared to Disabled staff being 2 appointed from shortlisting across all posts.
-3 The relative likelihood of Disabled staff compared to non-disabled staff entering the formal disciplinary process, as measured by entry into a formal disciplinary investigation National NHS Staff Survey indicators (or equivalent) For each of the four staff survey indicators, compare the outcomes of the responses for both 4 Disabled and non-disabled staff. a) Percentage of Disabled staff compared to non-disabled staff experiencing 4 Staff Survey a) Percentage of Disabled staff compared to non-disabled staff experiencing harassment, bullying or abuse from patients, relatives or the public in last Q13a-d 12 months. b) Percentages of Disabled staff compared to non-disabled staff saying that the last time they experienced harassment, bullying or abuse at work, they or a colleague reported it.
-5 Staff Summer Percentage of Disabled staff compared to non-disabled staff believing that Staff Survey Q14 experiencing harassment, bullying or abuse from staff believing that trust provides equal opportunities for career progression or promotion.
-6 Percentage of Disabled staff compared to non-disabled staff saying that they have Staff Survey felt pressure from their managers to come to work, despite not feeling well enough Q11e to perform their duties.
-7 Percentage of Disabled staff compared to non-disabled staff saying that they are Staff Survey Q5f satisfied with the extent to which their organisation values their work.
+Metric Workforce Metrics - for the following three workforce metrics, compare the Wetric data for both Disabled and non-disabled staff.
+1 Percentages of staff in each of the AfC pay-bands or medical and dental subgroups and very senior managers (including Executive Board members) compared with the percentage of staff in the overall workforce.
+2 The relative likelihood of non-disabled staff compared to Disabled staff being appointed from shortlisting across all posts.
+3 The relative likelihood of Disabled staff compared to non-disabled staff entering the formal disciplinary process, as measured by entry into a formal disciplinary investigation National NHS Staff Survey indicators (or equivalent) For each of the four staff survey indicators, compare the outcomes of the responses for both Disabled and non-disabled staff.
+4 Staff Survey Q13a-d a) Percentage of Disabled staff compared to non-disabled staff experiencing harassment, bullying or abuse from patients, relatives or the public in last 12 months. b) Percentages of Disabled staff compared to non-disabled staff saying that the last time they experienced harassment, bullying or abuse at work, they or a colleague reported it.
+5 Staff Survey Percentage of Disabled staff compared to non-disabled staff believing that experiencing harassment, bullying or abuse from staff believing that trust provides Q14 equal opportunities for career progression or promotion.
+6 Staff Survey Q11e Percentage of Disabled staff compared to non-disabled staff saying that they have felt pressure from their managers to come to work, despite not feeling well enough to perform their duties.
+7 Staff Survey Q5f Percentage of Disabled staff compared to non-disabled staff saying that they are satisfied with the extent to which their organisation values their work.
 The following NHS Staff Survey metric only includes the responses of Disabled staff 8 Staff Survey Q26b Percentage of Disabled staff saying that their employer has made adequate adjustment(s) to enable them to carry out their work.
-NHS Staff Survey and the engagement of Disabled staff For part a) of the following metric, compare the staff engagement scores for Disabled and non-disabled staff 9 For part b) add evidence to the Trust's WDES Annual Report a) The staff engagement score for Disabled staff, compared to non-disabled 5 staff. b) Has your Trust taken action to facilitate the voice of Disabled staff in your organisation to be heard?
+NHS Staff Survey and the engagement of Disabled staff For part a) of the following metric, compare the staff engagement scores for Disabled and non-disabled staff For part b) add evidence to the Trust's WDES Annual Report 9 a) The staff engagement score for Disabled staff, compared to non-disabled staff. b) Has your Trust taken action to facilitate the voice of Disabled staff in your organisation to be heard?
 (Yes) or (No) Board representation metric - For this Metric, compare the difference for Disabled and non-disabled staff.
-10 Percentage difference between the organisation's Board voting membership and its organisation's overall workforce, disaggregated: By voting membership of the Board.
-By Executive membership of the Board. • by Executive membership of the board.
+10 Percentage difference between the organisation's Board voting membership and its organisation's overall workforce, disaggregated: • By voting membership of the Board.
+By Executive membership of the Board.